 Seafood is a particular speciality, fresh from the Atlantic Ocean.
 Eithna’s By the Sea award-winning Seafood Restaurant in Mullaghmore is famous for its warm welcome and food that is lovingly created using the only finest raw ingredients at their seasonal best – lobster, oysters, mussels & crab freshly caught in Donegal bay.
 At Eala Bhán (‘white swan’ in Gaelic), you can feast on posh fish and chips, or luxury afternoon tea in fine dining surroundings.
 Seafood delights include crawfish from Mullaghmore, Irish-caught hake, monkfish, and seasonal mackerel.
 A particular gem is Shells Seaside Bakery and Café in Strandhill, where salty surfers and relaxed patrons of the Voya Seaweed baths chat over Sunday brunch, followed by delicious ice cream at Mammy Johnston’s.

 Seafood Chowder and Irish stew are internationally renowned in Cawley’s of Tubbercurry.
 Steak is a particular favourite in Sligo town: you can indulge in prime Irish Hereford Steak at The Embassy.
 In the beautiful surrounding countryside, you can relish a 17-hour slow-cooked feather blade of Irish beef at the Radisson Blu Hotel.

+Sligo Food Trail also delivers delightful breaks from your tourism activities.
+In Sligo Town, step back in time to Lyons Café with its 1920s décor, spot local art on the walls of WB’s Coffee House, or combine a Parma Ham Salad with a cappuccino at Hearts Desire (it’s not called that for nothing!).
+Enjoy delicious coffee and homemade sweet treats at Ósta Café and Wine Bar on the banks of the Garavogue River or Café Fleur.
 The Italian Quarter in the heart of Sligo has everything to offer locals and visitors alike from morning to night.
 From a spot of retail in Le Fournil, to a delicious lunch at Hooked, this area has it all!

+Sligo’s farmer’s markets, cafés, and restaurants are full of healthy, organic produce: for example, vegetables, fruit and salads supplied by Good & Green Organics and Ballysadare Free Range Eggs.
 Why not bring some of Sligo’s finest food products home with you?
-Bakeshop crafts beautiful breads and pastries from nature’s best ingredients or sample delicious bread and pastries at Strandhill Market every Sunday from Craft Baker Dimitar, My Strandhill Bakery.
-A superb selection of artisan foods – including chutneys, preserves, pickles, honey and cakes – are available at Beltra and IT Sligo Farmers Markets; speciality shops; and Rathcormac Food & Craft Market.
-Wouldn’t your loved ones be thrilled with a unique Irish gift, such as Murson Farm’s Rhubarb and Lavender Jam or Bramble Lodge Jams?
+Bakeshop crafts beautiful breads and pastries from nature’s best ingredients or sample delicious bread and pastries at Strandhill Market every Sunday from Blacksheep Bakery and a brew from Carrow Coffee.
+A superb selection of artisan foods – including chutneys, preserves, pickles, honey and cakes – are available at Beltra and Cliffoney Country Markets, IT Sligo Farmers Markets; speciality shops; Strandhill Peoples Market and Rathcormac Food & Craft Market.
+Wouldn’t your loved ones be thrilled with a unique Irish gift, such as Murson Farm’s Rhubarb and Lavender Jam?

 Whatever your taste buds crave, satisfy your desires on the Sligo Food Trail!